The Cheeger problem in abstract measure spaces: Cheeger sets in perimeter-measure spaces

-and thus they are all equalities.
-This implies
+and thus, they are all equalities.
+This implies that

 thus $E\cup F$ is a $1$-Cheeger set, and so it is $E\cap F$, provided that it has positive $\m$-measure.
-This settles points~(i) and~(ii).
+This settles points~\ref{item:aglio} and~\ref{item:cipolla}.

-Let now $\{E_j\}_j$ be any countable family of $1$-Cheeger sets.
+Now, concerning the proof of~\ref{item:carota} and~\ref{item:sedano}, let $\{E_j\}_j$ be any countable family of $1$-Cheeger sets.
 Then, the sequences

-are sequences of $1$-Cheeger sets by points~(i) and~(ii) previously established (the second one, under the additional assumption that the intersections are $\m$-non-negligible).
+are sequences of $1$-Cheeger sets by points~\ref{item:aglio} and~\ref{item:cipolla} previously established (the second one, under the additional assumption that the intersections are $\m$-non-negligible).
 Moreover, they converge, respectively, in $L^1(X,\m)$ to the sets

 The lower-semicontinuity of $P$ granted by~\ref{prop:lsc} implies that these sets are $1$-Cheeger sets themselves, and this concludes the proof. \end{proof}

 \begin{proposition}[Maximal Cheeger set] Let $\Omega\in\A$ be a $1$-admissible set, with $\m(\Omega)\in (0,+\infty)$, and assume that $\C_1(\Omega)$ is not empty.
 If~\ref{prop:lsc} and~\ref{prop:compact} are in force, then there exist $1$-Cheeger sets with maximal measure, and we shall call them \emph{maximal $1$-Cheeger sets}.
 If also~\ref{prop:sub-mod} holds, then there exists a unique (up to $\m$-negligible sets) maximal $1$-Cheeger set $E^+\in\C_1(\Omega)$, and it is such that $E\subset E^+$ for all $E\in\C_1(\Omega)$. \end{proposition}